tmr08c/tmr08c.github.io/content/blog/2023/01/2022-gratitude/index.md

 ##### Am I making a goals list?

-I wrote last year's post hoping to reflect on the year, but end up with a few areas of improvement for myself.
-While I didn't track these ideas, having something to go back to and read realizing I felt the same way a year later, finally pushed me to take action.
+I wrote last year's post hoping to reflect on the year but ended up with a few areas of improvement.
+While I didn't track these ideas, realizing my inaction a year later finally pushed me to do something.
 This is an unexpected bonus from last year's post and motivates me to take this year's post seriously; it may give me the push I need to do something valuable.

 ### Conflicted gratitude